 While almost everyone reacts badly to these plants, if you have an extreme reaction to them, you might want to skip taking ginkgo.

 Note that if you’re considering taking ginkgo seeds, DON’T!

-Ginkgo supplements are made from leaves, not seeds — raw ginkgo seeds are extremely toxic.
+Ginkgo supplements are made from leaves, not seeds; ginkgo seeds are extremely toxic.

 Ginkgo Biloba Interactions

-Ginkgo can interact with blood thinning medications such as Coumadin (warfarin) and aspirin, and medications for high blood pressure, diabetes, seizures, or depression.
-(51)
+Ginkgo can interact with blood-thinning medications such as Coumadin (warfarin) and aspirin, and medications for high blood pressure, diabetes, seizures, or depression.

 Diuretics and nonsteroidal anti-inflammatory drugs (NSAIDs) can cause unwanted side effects when mixed with ginkgo.

 Ginkgo should not be taken with antipsychotics or selective serotonin reuptake inhibitor (SSRI) antidepressants such as Prozac or Zoloft.

 Together, they can cause a very serious condition known as serotonin syndrome.

 Drugs.com lists nearly 300 drugs known to adversely react with ginkgo.
-(53)

 Ginkgo Biloba: Take the Next Step

 Most of the benefits of Ginkgo biloba have stood the test of time in traditional Chinese medicine and as a prescription medication in Europe.

-But not all of its benefits have held up to the latest scientific scrutiny.
+But not all of its purported benefits have withstood the findings of the latest research.

 If you are a mentally healthy adult, ginkgo supplements won’t do much (if anything) to improve your memory or to help you prevent dementia.

-However, for those diagnosed with dementia or Alzheimer’s, ginkgo looks promising for improving memory and day-to-day quality of life.
+However, for those diagnosed with dementia or Alzheimer’s, ginkgo does show promise for improving memory and day-to-day quality of life.

-Ginkgo biloba has been also proven beneficial for anxiety, depression, and stress.
+Ginkgo biloba has also been shown to be beneficial for stress, anxiety, and depression.

 It’s a helpful adjunct when taken with medications for ADHD and schizophrenia.